datreeio/action-datree/README.md

           options: '--output simple --schema-version 1.20.0'
           token: 'myAccountToken'
 ```
-<u>**file**</u> - a path to the file/s you wish to run your Datree test against.
+**file** (**required**) - a path to the file/s you wish to run your Datree test against.
 This can be a single file or a [Glob pattern](https://www.digitalocean.com/community/tools/glob) signifying a directory.
-**options** - the desired [Datree CLI arguments](https://hub.datree.io/cli-arguments) for the test.
-In the above example, two of these arguments(--output and --schema-version) are passed.
+**options** (**optional**) - the desired [Datree CLI arguments](https://hub.datree.io/cli-arguments) for the policy check.
+In the above example, two of these arguments(--output and --schema-version) are used.
-**token** - your Datree account token.
+**token** (**optional**) - your Datree account token.
 See the "Examples" section of this readme for an example that uses a token set as a "secret" variable.
 <br/><br/>
 # Examples
-Here is an example workflow that uses this action to run a Datree policy check on a all of the .yaml files under the current directory, on every push/pull request:
+Here is an example workflow that uses this action to run a Datree policy check on all of the .yaml files under the current directory, on every push/pull request:
 ```yaml
 on:
   push: